tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/npl.md

 This actually causes the entire cluster to go out of sync, and consensus will break.

 To avoid this problem, [NPL messaging](../../../platform/hotpocket/npl) can be used.
-Using NPL messaging, nodes can come to a collective decision and break of consensus can be avoided.
+Using NPL messaging, nodes can come to a collective decision and a break of consensus can be avoided.

 Let's try to get a basic understanding of how NPL can be used.

 ## Sending messages within the UNL of the HotPocket cluster

-If a particular node is able to listen to at least a single message from the others nodes in the UNL, it will log the message.
+If a particular node is able to listen to at least a single message from the other nodes in the UNL, it will log the message.

 [HotPocket config](../reference/configuration) specifies `npl` mode as `private` by default, so NPL messages can only be passed between UNL nodes.
 Setting `npl` to `public` will enable any connected node (non-UNL) to receive NPL messages.
 However, HotPocket will reject NPL messages that are sent by non-UNL nodes.